xingstar97/Harvard_CS109/cs109a_hw2_web.md

     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-**4.5 Create a figure with two subplots: the first is a scatterplot ... **
+**4.5** Create a figure with two subplots: the first is a scatterplot where the color of the points denotes the outliers from the non-outliers in the training set, and include two regression lines on this scatterplot: one fitted with the outliers included and one fitted with the outlier removed (all on the training set).
+The second plot should include a scatterplot of points from the test set with the same two regression lines fitted on the training set: with and without outliers.
+Visually which model fits the test set data more closely?